ikmb-denbi/genome-annotation/README.md

-# NF-hints
+# Genome Annotation
-This pipeline produces a Hints file for genome annotation (with Augustus) from proteins/EST evidence and RNA-seq reads.

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.30.0-brightgreen.svg)](https://www.nextflow.io/)
 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg)](http://bioconda.github.io/)
 [![Singularity Container available](https://img.shields.io/badge/singularity-available-7E4C74.svg)](http://singularity.lbl.gov)

+This pipeline can be used to annotate a genome de novo.

+First, a Hints file is generated from all available evidences (proteins/EST and/or RNA-seq reads).

+Second, Augustus is used to predict gene models in the genome using the Hints file as extrinsic evidence.

+Finally, functional annotation can also be run to generate a final GFF3 file.

 ### Introduction
 NF-hints: This pipeline produces a Hints file for genome annotation (with Augustus) from proteins/EST evidence and RNA-seq reads.